 - Provide excellent leadership and facilitation for youth participants and families in an outdoor setting.

 - Collaborate with your team to build a safe, engaging, and welcoming learning environment.

 - Possess flexibility and creative problem solving.

-- Dedicate time to learn about Wilderness Inquiry’s program curriculum.
+- Dedicate time to learn about Wilderness Inquiry’s curriculum, learning objectives, and student outcomes.

 - Demonstrate an understanding of the variety and complexities of relationships youth and young people may have with the outdoors based on race, gender, experiences, and backgrounds.

 - Uphold Wilderness Inquiry’s Trail Community Agreements

 - Provide emergency first aid in an outdoor setting.